Tanuj1718/GoLang-Learnings/README.md

 * map is just like hashing which stores key value pairs and it is unordered.

 * struct: It is a composite data type that groups together variables under a single name.

+* pointers: they provide a way to work with memory directly which helps in efficient memory management and sharing data between functions